mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 An `anchor` is a 0-valued output (created by this wallet) that is never spent.
 A safe (from this wallet's viewpoint) transaction is a transaction that either creates an anchor, or that spends an output from an earlier safe transaction.
 Unsafe receives are allowed, but safe receives (that are generally payjoins) are preferred as long as the receiver gets to finalize, which minimizes the risk of utxo spoofing.
-Sends should always be a safe transaction.
+Sends to others should always be a safe transaction (self-spends could be unsafe).

 A safe cancel requires an immediate self-spend of an input of the tx to be canceled.